openlookeng/hetu-core/hetu-docs/en/admin/reliable-execution.md

 As of release 1.2.0, openLooKeng supports recovery of tasks and worker node failures.

-## Enable Distributed Snapshot
+## Enable Recovery framework

-Distributed snapshot is most useful for long running queries.
-It is disabled by default, and must be enabled and disabled via a session property [`snapshot_enabled`](properties.md#snapshot_enabled).
+Recovery framework is most useful for long running queries.
+It is disabled by default, and must be enabled and disabled via a session property [`recovery_enabled`](properties.md#recovery_enabled).
 It is recommended that the feature is only enabled for complex queries that require high reliability.

 ## Requirements